propulsive-guy/Synapse_TechNex/README.md

 ---

-## 🧠 Backend API Reference
+## Backend API Reference

-Sampatti AI communicates with a hosted prediction service.
+Sampatti AI communicates with a hosted prediction service used by the Web, Mobile, and macOS clients.

 * **Endpoint:** `POST /predict`
 * **Payload Example:**
     ```json